Sivolc2/xenarch/deployment.md

 systemctl restart nginx
 ```

-## 9. Configure Supervisor for the Backend
+## 10. Configure Supervisor for the Backend with Python 3.12

 Create a supervisor configuration to keep the backend running: